Frequently Asked Questions

 From Blinder, no. Our clients just pay a fixed rate to access the system (see here), regardless of where in the world their ‘talent’ is.
 There may be additional roaming charges from network providers, though.

 For starters, PR managers set a window for when calls can happen.
-Then those on the call are sent call details by text and/or email.
+Then those who will be on the call are sent call details by text and/or email.
 They also get a 10min text reminder before the call starts.
 Calls can only connect during the window the PR manager has set.
 And, when time is super-tight, Blinder calls can even automatically disconnect at an agreed time (after a 60sec audio alert).

 As soon as a call is completed, the audio is available on that PR manager’s Blinder dashboard.
 It can be instantly played back, or downloaded as an MP3, which can then be shared with the media, fans or others.